ceever/PCManFM-Qt-Context-Menu/README.md

 * The original can be found here: https://github.com/trhura/nautilus-renamer or https://launchpad.net/nautilus-renamer/+download
 * I slightly modified it to have an "Overwrite" option included and for the file handling to work, which fails with the original code and *.desktop* files and the passed file list (%U, %F, etc.).

-**"Image ..."/menu_image.desktop:**
+**"Image / video ..."/menu_image.desktop:**

-* The code is probably not perfect (especially relying on python), but it has worked for me now and I was too lazy to adjust it.
-* Either script creates *rename.log' and/or *compact.log* while executing.
-Check the created *tmp* folder to see if it has finished and now new files get created.
+*exif_info.sh*:
+* Exracts the EXIF information of a image or video and shows it in a copyable windows.

 *rename_datetime.sh*:
+* The code is probably not perfect (especially relying on python), but it has worked for me until now and I was too lazy to adjust it.
-* It creates *tmp* and *missing* subfolders, where it copies the files with new name or with old name if the relevant EXIF tag is missing, respectively.
+* It creates *tmp* and *missing* subfolders, where it copies the files with new name, or with the old name if the relevant EXIF tag is missing, respectively.
+Also, creates a *rename.log*.
 * It requires the *datetime_string2name+.py* Python script.
 * **It supports time delay** for you to adjust mismatched datetime meta data.
-* **It also supports video files** if *exiftool* can find relevant meta information - most videos from smartphones include such EXIF (like) tag.
+* **It also supports video files** if *exiftool* can find relevant meta information—most videos from smartphones include such EXIF (like) tag.
 If the default EXIF key (*Date/Time Original*) is not found, the script will ask you to provide an alternative from what it found in the relevant file.

 *compact_jpeg.sh*:
-* It compacts JPEGs to 96% quality, using *convert* of the imagemagick graphic package.
+* It compacts JPEGs to 96% quality, using *convert* of the imagemagick graphic package, but only keeps the file if the decrease in size is above a certain threshold (+5%).
-* It creates *tmp* subfolder, where it copies (only) those JPEGs that decreased in size (5% threshold).
+* It creates *tmp* subfolder, where it copies those JPEGs.
+Also, creates a *compact.log*.
-* You can adjust the quality setting and keep-threshold in the script.
+* You can adjust the quality setting and the keep-threshold in the script.
-* After the script has finished, just move the newly created JPEGs one level higher to overwrite the original files - the original file name is kept.
+* After the script has finished, just move the newly created JPEGs one level higher to overwrite the original files—the original file name is kept.

 *resize_image.sh*:
-* It creates a new image of half the original's resolution and strips the EXIF (and probably other) meta data.
+* It creates a new image of half the original's resolution and strips the EXIF information (and probably other).
 * This is advantageous in case you want to share the file with strangers or data leeches.
 This should probably be extended by an arbitrary file name option.

 **"Send to ..."/menu_send.desktop:**